 - If you’re considering a campsite holiday but you’re not sure where to start, check out these tips for booking a European campsite holiday.

-- If you’re still not sure if a campsite holiday is for you, take this fun quiz to find out!
+- If you’re still not sure if a campsite holiday is for you, take my fun quiz to find out!

 THINGS TO DO NEARBY

-- Swim and snorkle in the warm waters of the lake, enjoy jumping off the many jetties or rent pedalos and enjoy the breathtaking scenery.
+- Swim and snorkle in the warm waters of the lake, enjoy jumping off the many jetties or rent pedalos and take in the breathtaking scenery.

 - Walk directly on to the shore of Lake Garda and take a ten minute stroll along a buggy-friendly pathway to reach the picturesque town of Perchiera.
 Rent a speedboat and spend the afternoon on the lake (we LOVED this) or take a water taxi to the town of your choice.